cedarbaum/diet-coke-reviews/README.md

 <img src="./public/images/diet-coke/full-can.svg" width="50" height="auto">

-## Diet Coke reviews in NYC 🗽🥤
+## Diet Coke reviews 🥤

-This is a simple, markdown-powered website for posting reviews of Diet Cokes at restaurants in NYC.
+This is a simple, markdown-powered website for posting reviews of Diet Cokes at restaurants.

 It is hosted on Vercel here: [https://dietcoke.reviews](https://dietcoke.reviews)